cloudfoundry/diego-upgrade-stability-tests/README.md

 The aws_stubs_directory is required due to the fact that bosh-lite has breaking changes to the blobstore when running locally.
 Using an AWS s3 bucket allows us to work around this issue.

+The use_sql_vprime boolean property specifies whether the bbs should upgrade onto sql.
+It should only be specified as true if a cf-mysql-release has been uploaded.

 You can then run the following tests with: